 Family issues is an all-encompassing term.
 The issues may revolve around extended family, or perhaps in-laws or siblings.
 There may also be issues regarding access, interaction, and feeling judged.
 All these type of problems can impact on a relationship and can be explored via therapy.

 Common goals once shared by a couple can change, and this can bring dissatisfaction into a relationship.
 Resentment and anger can prevail.
 Couple therapy allows you to bring this to a safe and calm space, so that all points of view may be considered and a way forward reached.

 Sexual problems in a relationship are only made worse by not discussing them, yet by their nature, they often prove difficult to talk about.
-A change in sexual desire, changing ability, or addictive cybersex, amongst other things, can impact on a relationship, making couples anxious and reluctant to discuss their feelings.
-Though seemingly counter-intuitive, discussing sexual problems in a relationship with a third party through relationship counselling can be liberating, and allow couples to explore what will work best for them.
+A change in sexual desire, changing ability or addictive cybersex, amongst other things, can heavily impact a relationship.
+This can make couples anxious and reluctant to discuss their feelings.
+Though seemingly counter-intuitive, discussing sexual problems in a relationship with a third party through relationship counselling can be liberating.
+It allows couples to explore what will work best for them.